zhangjingye03/openwrt_deep_night_sleep/README.md

 ## Test

-* Tested on WDR7500.
+* Tested on WDR7500 with `Chaos_Calmer 15.05`.
 Functions work fine.
+Other versions may also run.

 ## License